PKua007/rampack/doc/shapes.md

 [Soft interaction classes](#soft-interaction-classes).

+### Interaction centers

+Some shapes, for example the [sphere](#class-sphere), consist of only one part through which they interact with other shapes.
+However, more complicated shapes, for example the [polysphere_banana](#class-polyspherebanana), consist of many atomic parts (in the given example - the spherical beads) which interact pairwise with those of other shapes.
+These parts are called *interaction centers*.
+To speed up the computation of interaction energy, the neighbor grid stores individual interaction centers - thus, when the energy is computed, it is only done for center pairs which are close to each other.

 ### Geometric center

 Each shape defines the so-called *geometric center*.
 It usually is the center of the circumscribed sphere with the